 Fornovolasco (483 m), the starting point of our trail, is a small town famous for the little river that divides it into two sections.
 Start the journey by following the signs to the Grotta del Vento and then pass over the bridge overlooking the Turrite river.

 By taking the path N.6 after 1 km you reach a small cave: it’s the Tana che Urla (Screaming Den) or Vallisneri cave, a 400 m long karst cavity.
 Thanks to the experience he had in this cave, the Italian Naturalist Antonio Vallisneri (1661-1730) was able to demonstrate in 1715 the meteoric origin of springs.

 Putting your ear against the cave’s mouth, you can always hear a strange noise, like a man, yelling and shouting.
 According to legend, they are the pickaxes of a miner calmed by a sweet song.
 Madly in love with a fairy, the young miner followed her into the dark depths of the Tana, finding eternal love but renouncing the light forever.

 After the Tana che Urla you’ll reach the junction between path 12 and path 6.
 Both lead to Monte Forato even though path 12 is more suitable for trained hikers.
-You can climb the mountain by walking the path n°6 and then climb down through the n°12 (or viceversa).
+You can reach the summit by walking the paths n°6, n° 110 and then climb down through the n°12 (more information here).